How do I sue someone?

 - File a copy of the Notice of Withdrawal at the court registry

 - Promptly serve the notice on all the parties who were served with the claim or other document

 For more information, see Rule 8 of the Small Claims Court Rules.
 In addition, you can use these checklists to be sure you have taken all the required steps: Serving Documents Checklist, Starting a Claim Checklist, Replying to a Claim Checklist.

 What if the defendant does not reply to my claim?

 If the defendant was in British Columbia when you served the Notice of Claim, then a reply is due in 14 days.
 If the defendant was out of the province, the deadline is extended to 30 days.
 If the defendant has not responded within the required time limit, you can ask the court for a Default Order.
 Complete the Application for a Default Order.
 File the application at the same court registry where you filed the Notice of Claim.
 Provide the Certificate of Service that proves the defendant received the claim.
 Pay the fees and wait to hear back from the court.

 What if the defendant opposes my claim?

 The defendant may file a Reply to a Claim that disputes all or part of the claim you filed.
 They might even decide to sue you – this is called a counterclaim (see below).
 The court registry will send you a copy of the Reply.
 In addition, the registry will notify you that a date has been set for the next step in the court process.

 In Small Claims Court, the process your case will follow depends on the location where the claim was filed.
-To learn about the next step in your case, select Court Processes.
-Watch the video to get an overview, then select the location where your claim was filed.
+To learn about the next step in your case, see Court Processes.

 The defendant made a counterclaim, now what?